Research Opportunities

 Application Suggestions

 If you are interested in participating in the DURP, we recommend looking into the faculty research areas, and learning more about what research interests you.
 If a faculty member’s research is of interest to you, we suggest contacting them and asking if they are participating in the DURP.
-If they are, and they indicate they want to work with you, you’ll be matched.
+If they are, and they indicate they want to work with you, you will be matched, regardless of GPA and coursework.
 Due to the limited number of research internships, the selection process will be competitive.
 However, doing some work before to contact faculty can increase the chance that you will be accepted to this program.

 The Office of Undergraduate Research (OUR) has information on how to approach a faculty member about research.